samsquire/ideas4/README.md

 But it does not necessarily look like a stream.

-# 68. Hot path scheduler aware matching - eliminate polling
+# 68. Hot path scheduler aware matching - eliminate polling and scheduler hooks

 When you're waiting for a case to be true such as in a multithreaded system you use the CPU repeatedly in a busy wait or one with yields to the scheduler.